Skip to article frontmatterSkip to article content

 Summary

 1. Context Matters: Standard embeddings are static.
-Attention makes them dynamic.
+Attention makes them dynamic by allowing words to look at each other.

 Next Up: L04 – Multi-Head Attention.
 One attention head is good, but it can only focus on one relationship at a time (e.g., “it” → “animal”).
 What if we also need to know that “animal” is the subject of the sentence?
 We need more heads!